msg-systems/slickgrid/README.md

 * Fixed strange behaviour of collapsing/expanding groups when using dataviews.
 	See also here for further information: https://github.com/mleibman/SlickGrid/pull/898
+* Fixed behaviour of hidden cell editor in different Zoom-Level

 ## Use of grid option 'dynRowHeight'